desmos-labs/desmos-contracts/contracts/cw721-poap/README.md

 Allows to give a user an access to transfer/send the token from the owner's account.
 This message has the following parameters:
 * `spender`: Address who would be assigned as an access of the token;
 * `token_id`: Id of the target token;
-* `expires`: The expiration time/height of this allowance, if it is set as `null` then it has no time/height limit.
+* `expires`: Expiration time/height of this allowance, if it is set as `null` then it has no time/height limit.

 An example of the message to approve a user to have the sending/transferring access to a token with an expiration height:
 ```json